-Thank you to those who contributed through the consultation stage to form this Plan, and to our Access Inclusion Advisory Committee for their advice and input towards implementing our previous Plan and in the development of our updated approach.

-I appreciate the dedication of the hard working Committee once again assisting in the monitoring and implementation of the new Plan over the next four years.
+Thank you to those who contributed through the consultation stage to form this plan, and to our Access Inclusion Advisory Committee for their advice and input towards implementing our previous Plan and in the development of this Plan.
+I look forward to the Committee once again assisting in the monitoring and implementation of the new plan over the next four years.